klee44/klee44.github.io/_pages/about.md

 - Oct 2024: Two papers accepted at NeurIPS workshops (Machine Learning and the Physical Sciences and Foundation Models for Science)

-- Sep 2024: One paper accepted by Materials Today [[Paper]](https://authors.elsevier.com/c/1jqri4tRoWZ9iQ)
+- Sep 2024: One paper accepted by Materials Today (on the cover!
+[Cover image](/files/BFP-cover-materials-today.jpeg))

 - Sep 2024: One paper accepted at <b>NeurIPS 2024</b>